samanthamroz/ClickIt-/Assets/ClickIt!/README.md

 ---

 ## 💡 Example Scenes
-Each sample scene has 8 buttons showcasing common setups/use cases.
+Each sample scene has the following 8 buttons showcasing common setups/use cases:

-**Examples available:**
 ### Button 1: Basic click interactions

 Using the `BasicClickableObject` component, increments a counter on left click and decrements it on right click.